cBackup/main/docs/administrators-guide/update.md

 Live update subsystem utilizes Git and Yii2 migration functionality.
 To use live update on the installed cBackup you will need to have internet access from the server.
-If your cBackup system is zero-access (no access to the internet), the only option is to update cBackup manually.
+If your cBackup system is isolated (no access to the internet), the only option is to update cBackup manually.

 # Live update